-The Salado Creek Greenway Trail, a major amenity, is located just west of the NE I-35 and Loop 410 Area Regional Center.
-Direct connections to the Salado Creek Greenway Trail from the Regional Center would provide continuous arteries of multi-use trails linking numerous parks, retail locations, neighborhoods, and civic facilities.
-New trails and trail access points would provide opportunities to improve connections for people walking or bicycling with deliberate side paths or on-road infrastructure like crosswalks, sidewalks, and bicycle facilities.
-New connections are envisioned along:
+The Salado Creek Greenway, a major amenity, is located just west of the NE I-35 and Loop 410 Area Regional Center.
+Direct connections to the Salado Creek Greenway from the regional center would provide continuous arteries of multi-use trails linking numerous parks, retail locations, neighborhoods, and civic facilities.
+New trails and trail access points would provide opportunities to improve connections

-- Thousand Oaks Drive from Nacogdoches Road to I-35; - Undeveloped land formerly part of a CPS Energy training facility between Lady Bird Johnson and Kallison Parks; - Beitel Creek between Wetmore Road and Wurzbach Parkway; and

-Beitel Creek between Tobin Park and Leonhardt Road with a connection to the VIA Randolph Transit Center.
+- Thousand Oaks from Nacogdoches Road to I-35; - Undeveloped land formerly part of a CPS Energy training facility between Lady Bird Johnson and Kallison Parks; - Beitel Creek between Wetmore Road and Wurzbach Parkway; and - Beitel Creek between Robert L. B. Tobin Park and Leonhardt Road with a connection to the VIA Randolph Transit Center.